 Two Chinese embroidered panels, c.1900.
 Hand-embroidered in China on cream colored silk satin, the luminous panels are backed with pale gold sateen.
 Embroidery is the ideal medium for the dazzling verisimilitude of the pregnant petals limned in pleasing pastels.
 Drawn to the radiant flowers are brilliantly hued birds, all atwitter with the joy of spring.
-NEW LISTING

 Directoire hand-embroidered mull shawl, c.1805.
 This masterpiece of Neoclassical design has Kashmiri design motifs embroidered on sheer white cotton mull.
 Each end features exquisitely rendered wide borders of Kashmiri botehs.
 The balance, symmetry, and stylized simplicity of the pattern is reminiscent of a Classical Greek frieze, e.g., the Elgin Marbles Parthenon frieze.